PFTL/website/content/blog/27_Custom_CRM.rst

 Refactoring: Send to a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since the amount of code we have developed is not that much, you can still go through it and change it in all the needed places.
 But imagine someone else has developed code that depends on what you have done.
-If you change something as important as the number of arguments a function takes, you will break downstream code.
-In our case, we want to change the ``send_all`` function in order to accept as an argument the name of a list.
+If you change something as important as the number of arguments a function takes, you will break the downstream code.
+In our case, we want to change the ``send_all`` function in order to accept the name of a list as an argument.
 However, we don't want to break the code that already uses ``send_all`` with just two arguments (subject and template).

 If you want to add a new argument to a function while making it optional, there are two ways.
 One is to use the ``*args`` syntax, the other is to use a default value.
 The latter is slightly easier to understand for novice programmers.
 If we do the following to our function: